python/cpython/Doc/library/numbers.rst

 .. class:: Rational

-   Subtypes :class:`Real` and adds :attr:`~Rational.numerator` and :attr:`~Rational.denominator` properties, which
+   Subtypes :class:`Real` and adds :attr:`~Rational.numerator` and :attr:`~Rational.denominator` properties,
-   should be in lowest terms, instances of :class:`Integral`.
-With these, it provides a default for :func:`float`.
+   which should be in lowest terms, instances of :class:`Integral`.
+It also provides a default for :func:`float`.

    .. attribute:: numerator